 Magennis exited the submarine in his diver’s suit again and freed the limpet carrier after 7 minutes of nerve-wracking work.
 He was the only Northern Irishman to be awarded the Victoria Cross in the Second World War, and died in 1986.

 On 31 January 1941, Second-Lieutenant Premindra Bhagat, Corps of Indian Engineers, led a section of a Field Company of Sappers and Miners in pursuit of enemy troops.
 For a period of 4 days and across 55 miles he led his men in clearing the road and adjacent areas of mines.

 During this period, he himself detected and cleared 15 minefields of varying dimensions.
 On two occasions when his carrier was destroyed, and on another occasion when his section was ambushed, he carried on with his task.

 He refused relief when worn out by fatigue, or when one eardrum was punctured by an explosion, on the grounds that he was now better qualified to continue his task.
 For his bravery and persistency over these 96 hours, Bhagat was awarded the Victoria Cross.

-Featured Image: Major David Currie.
+Featured Image at top: Major David Currie.